Linaro/website/_posts/previous/2014-06-10-finding-linaro-lwn-net.md

 ---
 author: steve.taylor
 categories:
-- Blog
+  - blog
 date: 2014-06-10 13:01:12
+description:
-description: One of the best places to go to find out what Linaro is working on in the Linux kernel is LWN.net.
+  One of the best places to go to find out what Linaro is working on in the Linux kernel is LWN.net.
 Over the last four years Linaro has had numerous articles
+excerpt:
-excerpt: One of the best places to go to find out what Linaro is working on in the Linux kernel is LWN.net.
+  One of the best places to go to find out what Linaro is working on in the Linux kernel is LWN.net.
 To get the full value, you need to subscribe and keep a daily watch on it.
 LWN has been going since 1998 and so I reckon  estimate they have already delivered over 830 weekly editions, but the number of postings is significantly